DarkMasquerader/SQL-Challenges/README.md

 Some challenges will also have an 'Extension' section where I have come up with an additional scenario based on the current challenge.

+I'd recommend taking a look at [this](./Challenge%208/) challenge first as it is the challenge I had, by far, the most fun on!

 (**Note:** Particularly complex challenges are marked with an asterisk.)

 ## Challenges